rahulhaque/php-laravel-valet-gnome-shell-extension/README.md

 ## Manual Installation

 - Download the zip from the source.
 - Create a folder named `php-laravel-valet@rahulhaque` under `~/.local/share/gnome-shell-extensions` folder and extract all the files in this repo.
 - Restart GNOME Shell with **[ALT]** + **[F2]**.
 Type '**r**' and **[Enter]**
 - Or logout and log back in.

+## Contributing

+- Fork the branch you want to update and create pull request directly for it.
+- Name your branch according to the changes or feature it will introduce.
+- Default branch will be updated with latest gnome shell release.
+- For major gnome shell version upgrade, target dev branch.

 ## Credits